Fuenfachsen/Zword_ZwiftRide-to-BLE-Keyboard/README.md

 - ajchellew with his zwiftplay project (https://github.com/ajchellew/zwiftplay) and the very good descriptions
 - Makinolo for the great work and blog articles on the zwift hardware (https://www.makinolo.com/blog/2024/07/26/zwift-ride-protocol/)
 - Jonasbark with his swiftcontrol app (https://github.com/jonasbark/swiftcontrol/tree/main)

+All are very good ressources and help to understand how it all works together.

 # Disclaimer
 Use at your own risk.
 I don't own any rights of the Names "Zwift" and "MyWoosh"